 On this level, we pursue self-expression in all its forms.
 We develop our talents and pursue higher spiritual goals.
 We allow our inner creativity to thrive.

 Maslow’s Hierarchy of Needs helps us understand our inner drives and motivations.
-What goals we pursue have a lot to do with what need we are currently trying to meet.
+What goals we pursue have a lot to do with what needs we are currently trying to meet.

 When something is lacking, we work to try and attain what we’re missing, whether it be somewhere to sleep, social connectivity, or an experience that opens our perceptions.